bsarkar321/jaxrwkv/README.md

 ## Usage Instructions

 You can find a list of supported models in src/jaxrwkv/auto.py as the "models" variable.
 Names are formatted as (Version)(Tokenizer)(Size); for instance, "4w0.1B" indicates RWKV4 using the World tokenizer with 0.1B parameters.
+Note that for RWKV7 models, "n" indicates pile models (for gpt "neo" tokenizer), "w" indicates world models, and "g" indicates the g1 reasoning models.

 Refer to src/jaxrwkv/llm.py for the general interface.
 Here is an example usage: